PulseVT/ng-bundle-collection/README.md

 - CRUD for collection items
 - single source of truth for data in your app
 - caching
+- intercepting, extending, modifying, replacing responses from backend
+- non-backend work mode (as a collection of local items)
 - mocking of responses (for debugging or development without backend)
-- intercepting, extending, modifying, replacing responses from backend

 # API